 You can download a Solus ISO by going to our Download page.

-There is a multitude of tools enable the writing of our ISO image to DVDs or USB thumb drives.
-Below, we break it apart across Linux and Windows.
+There is a multitude of tools which enable the writing of our ISO image to DVDs or USB thumb drives.
+Below, we break it apart across Linux, Windows and macOS.

 We recommend using Brasero for writing the ISO to a DVD.

 We recommend using Gnome Multi-Writer.
 Please note that unetbootin will not work.